fat0troll/yapusher/README.md

 This utility is in early stages of development.
 Things may change or break.
 However, this utility is used by author for making ``vzdump`` backups uploads to Yandex.Disk in semi-production environment.

+The repository in Github is just a mirror.
+I can accept pull requests here, but only manually and with some delay.
+You can use [original](https://source.hodakov.me/fat0troll/yapusher) repository for pull requests and issues.

 There are some things to do:

 * Test coverage